TyronneDev/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10- Delete all .js files from directory and sub-directories 11- Count number of directories and sub-directories 12- Display 10 newest files in directory
+13- Print words that appear only once from a script